chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization-overview.md

 ## Synchronization template

 The synchronization template provides pre-configured synchronization settings for a particular application.
-These settings will be used by default for any [synchronization job](synchronization_synchronizationjob.md) that is based on the template.
-The application developer specifies the template; anyone can retrieve the template to see the default settings, including the [synchronization schema](synchronization_synchronizationschema.md).
+These settings (most importantly, [synchronization schema](synchronization_synchronizationschema.md)) will be used by default for any [synchronization job](synchronization_synchronizationjob.md) that is based on the template.
+Templates are specified by the application developer.

 For more information, see [synchronization template](synchronization_template.md).